The Science and History Behind ‘The Fable of the Wolf’

 2015 marks the 20th anniversary of the reintroduction of gray wolves to the northern Rockies, and since that time wolves have been under nearly constant threat of losing their protections.
 The Weekly Howl provides insights and education about the gray wolf and updates on the status of its protections while celebrating the iconic species as a vital part of a functioning, healthy ecosystem.
 Posts will appear every Wednesday starting June 17 and running through the summer.

-Don’t miss last week’s post: What's All The Howling About?
+Don’t miss the previous Weekly Howl post: What's All The Howling About?